TBCTSystems/bct-applications-architecture/poc/eca-est-acme-poc/docs/ARCHITECTURE.md

 ## Diagram References

 The following architectural diagrams provide visual representations of the system structure, deployment topology, and data relationships.
-These diagrams are maintained as source files in the repository and should be rendered using appropriate tools (PlantUML for `.puml` files, Mermaid for `.mmd` files).
+Source files are now authored in Mermaid (`.mmd`) so they render natively in GitHub, docs-as-code pipelines, and most Markdown viewers.

 ### Component Overview Diagram

-**File Path**: `docs/diagrams/component_overview.puml`
+**File Path**: `docs/diagrams/component_overview.mmd`

-**Format**: PlantUML C4 Container Diagram
+**Format**: Mermaid flowchart (C4-inspired container view)

 **Description**: This diagram illustrates the complete system architecture showing all six deployable containers (PKI, ECA-ACME Agent, ECA-EST Agent, Target Server, Target Client, Web UI) and their communication relationships.
 Each container is annotated with its technology stack (PowerShell, NGINX, Node.js, etc.) and communication patterns are shown with directional arrows labeled by protocol (HTTPS/ACME, HTTPS/EST, Docker exec, shared volume).